milesp20/intel_nuc_led/README.md

 Pull requests appreciated as well reports if you could (or could not) get it running on other NUCs with software-controllable LEDs, and other distros.

+## Known Issues

+Currently, 5.x kernels in Ubuntu 20.04 and 22.04 appear to be broken when interacting with the `/proc` tree using Python to read the values from the `/proc/acpi/nuc_wmi` control file and it causes the `nuc_wmi` Python userland to segfault.
+The error so far appears to be in the kernel itself and we have not yet identified a fix.
+Read from the `/proc/acpi/nuc_wmi` control file using cat from a shell still seems to work OK.

+As a temporary workaround, you can install the 6.x OEM kernel in Ubuntu 22.04 which so far seems to fix the issue.

 ## Requirements

 Requirements: